 If you have an organization in mind, check in and see if they’re looking for boots on the ground on #GivingTuesday.
 For example, we reached out to our Giveback partner, Feeding America, to see where impact can be felt the most.

 “Food banks are even busier during the holidays—any amount of time you can give makes a big difference,” they said.
 “Gather family and friends to visit a local pantry to help organize, serve, or package food.
 It’s a great way to spend quality time together, all while helping others in your community.
 Visit FeedingAmerica.org and find a local Feeding America food bank near you.”

 If you’re not financially able to give as much as you’d like this year, one thing that’s free and helpful is boosting #GivingTuesday posts on your social media.
 You can use the #GivingTuesday hashtag to write about what you’re doing, or simply retweet and repost social media content from nonprofits—regardless if you’re able to financially support them right now.

 Many nonprofits tap into the online presence of #GivingTuesday to boost awareness.
 Whenever possible, use your social media platforms to give your favorite nonprofits some extra love.

 Many nonprofits have a membership or giving package where you can sign up to donate on a monthly, hassle-free basis.
 Consider signing up for one of these memberships so that you can support your favorite nonprofit year-round, without the constant reminder.
 After all, every bit helps.

-Or, schedule an in-person habit.
-Some charities are looking for commitments in-person, such as our newest Giveback partner, March For Our Lives.
+Or consider helping support and build a charity’s network IRL.
+Some charities are looking for commitments in-person, such as our Giveback partner March For Our Lives.
 They are creating a grassroots network of young people across the country, and can help you build an official March For Our Lives chapter in your high school, college, or city.